Advanced Course in Grant Writing

 RSNA headquarters, 820 Jorie Blvd., Oak Brook, Illinois

-Session dates for the 2019-2020 course will be available in 2019.
+Applications are being accepted for the 2019-2020 workshop.
 Participants are responsible for air travel and ground transportation to the course site.
 RSNA will provide hotel accommodations for two nights and meals during each session.
 There is no separate fee for this course.